Top SMSF Loan Rates - January

 Borrowed funds can typically be used to repair existing fixtures in a home owned by the SMSF.
 However you'll have to be careful - the ATO can penalise fund members and trustees for making improvements such as a shiny new bathroom rather than necessary repairs such as a leaking roof.

-SMSF loan cons
+Drawbacks of an SMSF loan

 1. Fees